A more efficient reformulation of complex SDP as real SDP: The real reformulations of complex SDPs

-In contrast to \eqref{csdpp1}, the PSD constraint in \eqref{csdpp2} is straightforward, and thus no extra affine constraint is required.
+In contrast to \eqref{csdpp1}, the PSD constraint in \eqref{csdpp2} does not entails any special structure, and thus no extra affine constraint is required to describe it.
 This is why the conversion \eqref{csdpp2} is more appealing than \eqref{csdpp1} from the computational perspective.

 \begin{remark} A similar reformulation to \eqref{csdpp2} but for a restricted class of complex SDP relaxations of multiple-input multiple-output detection has appeared in \cite{lu2019tightness}. \end{remark}